Defibrillators continuously monitor the heart rhythm in order to detect overly rapid arrhythmias such as

 - Ventricular fibrillation (rapid irregular beating of the ventricles).

 These ventricular arrhythmias impair the pumping efficiency of the heart and greatly raise the risks of fainting (syncope) and sudden cardiac arrest.
-They tend to develop in people with coronary artery disease and heart muscle diseases (cardiomyopathies).
+They tend to develop in people with coronary artery disease or heart muscle diseases (cardiomyopathies).
 They are life- threatening.

 A defibrillator can be implanted within the body by far less invasive techniques than in the past because the devices, aside from being more technologically advanced, are smaller.
-(An implantable defibrillator is about the size of a minicassette).
+(An implantable defibrillator is about the size of a pager).

 The defibrillator corrects the heart rhythm by delivering precisely calibrated and timed electrical shocks, when needed, to restore a normal heartbeat.